-Throughout my 20’s, I’d heard so many positive reports about travel in New Zealand, I was excited to schedule it as the second stop on my trip around the world.
+Throughout my twenties, I heard so many positive things about New Zealand that I was excited to schedule it as the second stop on my trip around the world.

-Heli-Hiking Franz Josef Glacier
+1. Heli-Hiking Franz Josef Glacier

 As if walking around on my first glacier wasn't cool enough, I threw my first helicopter ride into the mix.
 And I had the front seat on the way up and back down, which was awesome.

 For more, check out Canyoning – Abseils, Jumps and Chutes.

-Tramping the Tongariro Crossing
+3. Tramping the Tongariro Crossing

-I didn't schedule any multi-day hikes, but I did make time to tramp the Tongariro Crossing, which is a ridge between two volcanoes on the North Island (with one of those volcanoes being the infamous Mt.
+I didn't schedule any multi-day hikes, but I did make time to tramp the Tongariro Crossing, a ridge between two volcanoes on the North Island (one of those being the infamous Mt.
 Doom from Lord of the Rings).

-Racing go karts in the mountains above Queenstown may not be as death-defying an activity as you can find, but it's insanely fun and the views are breathtaking.
+Racing go-karts in the mountains above Queenstown may not be as death-defying an activity as you can find, but it's entertaining, and the views are breathtaking.

-I had the pleasure of racing my bus driver, but he kicked my butt as I imagine he's been racing those go karts for years.
+I had the pleasure of racing my bus driver, but he kicked my butt as I imagine he's been racing those go-karts for years.

-I celebrated Christmas 2007 in Queenstown, and though I didn't write much about it, you can read a few of my thoughts from the city in Scenic Views of Queenstown.
+I celebrated Christmas in Queenstown, and though I didn't write much about it, you can read a few of my thoughts from the city in Scenic Views of Queenstown.

-Queenstown Canyon Swing
+5. Queenstown Canyon Swing

 So watch the video above, and hear me scream like a girl.
-If massive swings aren't your style, there are plenty of bungy jumping options, as well as tandem skydives on offer.
+If massive swings aren't your style, plenty of bungy jumping options and tandem skydives are on offer.

 Read Fear Factor: Riding the World's Highest Swing to see videos of both my jumps.